Sticky Content – What is it?

 So what is sticky content?

-If you want your content to get noticed and drive action, you need to make sure it sticks with your audience.
+If you want your content to get noticed and drive action, you need to make sure it’s sticky and sticks with your audience.
 Make it longer, make it human, make it inclusive, add value, and take advantage of the medium.

 If you want your content to stand out, you need to create content that is considered sticky.